kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 - kubectl has a lot of code to maintain SMP and other client-side apply mechanisms.
 Removing the feature can greatly reduce the complexity of kubectl
+- Removes some ugly server-side code meant to deal with transition from client-side apply to server-side apply.

 ### Goals

 The goal is to increase usage of Server-Side Apply so that users can benefits from the feature, mostly by turning the feature on by default.
+We also want to reach that goal by making the transition as smooth as possible, and limit the risk of converting objects from client-side to server-side mode.

 ### Non-Goals

-Good question.
+N/A

 ## Proposal

-The feature consists of adding a new `auto` value to the `--server-side` flag for `kubectl apply` (and corresponding `kubectl diff`) and make this the default value.
+The feature, in its alpha phase, consists of adding a new `auto` value to the `--server-side` flag for `kubectl apply` (and corresponding `kubectl diff`) while keeping `false` as the default value.
 All the other values for the flag would continue to work as expected (for reference, `false` continues to client-side apply, and `true` continues to server-side apply).

 The meaning of `auto` goes as follows:
 - Resources continue to be fetched (GET) before-hand